elide-b/lastplot/docs/workflows/data_workflow.rst

 Data Workflow
 =============

-.. autofunction:: automize_science.data_workflow
+.. autofunction:: lastplot.data_workflow

 Description of data_workflow
 ============================

-The `data_workflow` function is designed to streamline the process of cleaning, analyzing, and normalizing lipid data.This workflow includes several key steps: data cleanup, statistical testing, and Z score computation.
+The `data_workflow` function is designed to streamline the process of cleaning, analyzing, and normalizing lipid data.
+This workflow includes several key steps: data cleanup, statistical testing, and Z score computation.
 Below is a detailed explanation of each step and the overall workflow:

 Detailed Descriptions of Each Step
 ----------------------------------